MisterChief95/sd-forge-extra-samplers/README.md

 # SD Forge Extra Euler Samplers

-This repository provides additional Euler samplers for the Stable Diffusion (SD) Forge WebUI.
-These samplers enhance the capabilities of the SD Forge WebUI by offering more options for image generation.
+This repository provides additional Euler samplers to the Forge WebUI.
 The source for these new samplers come from projects created by [Koishi-Star](https://github.com/Koishi-Star/Euler-Smea-Dyn-Sampler) and [licyk](https://github.com/licyk/advanced_euler_sampler_extension/tree/main).

 ## Features